Lodin/react-vtree/README.md

 It receives options object with the following parameters:

 - `opennessState: Record<string, boolean>` - nodes whose IDs are specified as keys of this object will be opened or closed according to boolean values.
 If the value is `true`, node will be opened; otherwise, it will be closed.
 This object can be used for changing nodes' openness programmatically without re-creating the `treeWalker` generator.

   **NOTE**: If you specify both `useDefaultOpenness` and `opennessState`, `opennessState` will be overridden by `useDefaultOpenness` results.

 - `refreshNodes: boolean` - if this parameter is `true`, `treeWalker` will receive `refresh` option, and the component will expect the data object yielded.
 If this parameter is either `false` or not provided, the component will expect string id.
 - `useDefaultOpenness: boolean` - if this parameter is `true`, openness state of all nodes will be reset to `isOpenByDefault`.
 Nodes updated during the tree walking will use the new `isOpenByDefault` value.

+#### Types

+- `FixedSizeNodeData` - object the `treeWalker` generator function yields for each new node.
+By default, it contains only `id` and `isOpenByDefault` fields, but you can add any number of additional fields; they will be sent directly to the Node component.
+To describe that data, you have to create a new type that extends the `FixedSizeNodeData` type.
+- `FixedSizeNodeComponentProps<T extends FixedSizeNodeData>` - props that `Node` component receives.
+They are described in the Props [children](#children) section.
+- `FixedSizeTreeProps<T extends FixedSizeNodeData>` - props that `FixedSizeTree` component receives.
+Described in the [Props](#props) section.
+- `FixedSizeTreeState<T extends FixedSizeNodeData>` - state that `FixedSizeTree` component has.

 ### `VariableSizeTree`